cakephp/app-tailwind/README.md

 Read and edit the environment specific `config/app_local.php` and set up the `'Datasources'` and any other configuration relevant for your application.
 Other environment agnostic settings can be changed in `config/app.php`.

-## Layout

-The app skeleton uses the [tailwind](https://tailwindcss.com/docs) CSS framework by default.